 Cognitive behavioural therapy is a talking therapy that can help you manage your problems by changing the way you feel, think and act.
-CBT aims to find practical ways to help you deal with problems in a more positive way by breaking them down into smaller parts.
+The therapy aims to find practical ways to help you deal with problems in a more positive way by breaking them down into smaller parts.

 What is cognitive behavioural therapy?